 I made my own sauce for this recipe.
 It’s a simple recipe that makes at least 3 quart jars of sauce.
 It’s based on an Alton Brown recipe using canned, whole, peeled tomatoes.
 This sauce is simple, delicious, and tastes just like the jarred version.

 I can’t get over the layers of delicious, organic, goodness that is in this lasagna.
 And that golden, melted cheese on top?
 Oh yeah, baby.
 You can’t resist this recipe.
 It’s a must make for ANYTHING!
-Make sure to grab your Veggie Wash for the eggplant, zucchini, and squash.
-You will want them squeaky clean for this clean eating recipe.

 - 56 ounces whole, peeled, canned tomatoes